tamirc3/HW2QueueService/README.md

 ## How to run:

-rung the PS script Assignment2.ps1, the script will create:
+run the PS script CloudComputingHW2.ps1, the script will create:

 1.Resource group

-2.App service plan
+2.App service plan x 3

 3.Queue node